bboe/bryceboe.com/content/wednesday-wtf-6.md

 never connected her modem and was stealing the internet from a neighbor.
 This just goes to show you it's not only the tech savvy one must protect their wireless internet from.
-It's easy to think "wtf, how can one be so naive?"
+It's easy to think "wtf, how can one be so naïve?"
 However I don't really feel this meets the wtf category as technology can be hard to understand.
 For this lady, she turned her laptop on, and simply connected to the internet, but the process was *too* simple that she didn't realize she had done it improperly.
 After